Who doesn’t like a good deal?

 If you cannot afford a Dyson upright that easily costs over $400, have a look at this dedicated floor cleaner from Oreck.

-This is by design to save on weight so don’t expect premium features like swivel steering.
-It does not have a headlight or a hose so this is strictly a floor cleaner.
+This is by design to save on weight so don’t expect premium features like swivel steering, LED headlights and such.
+This machine will only clean floors.

 The large gray bag that you see houses the bagged vacuum.
-If you’re worried about the cost of the bags, don’t be because a pack of 25 will cost around $16 so it’s less than a dollar per bag, pretty good deal.
+Don’t worry about the cost of bags, a pack of 25 will cost just a shade under $23.

 One concern I have is the need to replace the belt every 6 months.
 While it should not be hard, it does add to the maintenance cost (add to that the bag).